emqx/cloud-docs/en_US/price/billing.md

 When you create a deployment, EMQX Cloud estimates the cost of use based on your instance specification selection, and you can see the estimated price on the confirmation page before you officially deploy.

-::: danger
+::: tip Note
-Note: When you create a deployment, EMQX Cloud will estimate the usage cost based on your instance specification selection, and you can see the estimated price on the confirmation page before the deployment.
+When you create a deployment, EMQX Cloud will estimate the usage cost based on your instance specification selection, and you can see the estimated price on the confirmation page before the deployment.
 :::